c16a/hermes/README.md

 OK
 ```

 On retrospection, it now feels sensible to make this [MQTT-compatible](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.pdf).
+It is also dawning on me that the MQTT v5.0 spec is 137 pages long and I'm too lazy to read through it.
+Parking it for the new year.

 ### Supports client grouping
 Multiple clients can subscribe, acting as a single unit,